 What’s it all about?

-Hurstville City Council, with funding support from the NSW Office of Environment & Heritage, is constructing a stormwater harvesting and reuse scheme within the Hurstville golf course.
+Hurstville City Council, with funding support from the Australian Government's Water for the Future initiative and the NSW Office of Environment & Heritage, is constructing a stormwater harvesting and reuse scheme within the Hurstville golf course.

 How will it work?